aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/working-with-assignment/_index.md

 Below we walk through the complete workflow—from creating a project to changing the contour type.
 The steps are written in a conversational style so you can follow along easily.

-### Step 1: Create a Project, Set Task Duration, and Define Dates
+### Step 1: create a project, set task duration, and define dates

 Creating a project and setting the task duration is the first building block of any **project management API** usage.